cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 With Vue, it’s super-simple to define our own events, while dictating when they should be emitted, using _our_ own rules.

-Henceforth, whenever the modal needs to be closed, we emit the event “close” up into its parent.
+Henceforth, whenever the modal needs to be closed, we emit the event "close" up into its parent.

 Hey!
 Notice how we didn’t import defineEmits.
 That’s because it’s a compiler macro, so it’s always there by default.